swagat5147/Pokemon/README.md

 # Pokemon
-simple html page that shows the basic three first gen Pokemon along with their details
+simple html page that shows the various gen Pokemon along with their details